 Thailand has also been drawing closer to the People's Republic of China (PRC).
 This process, underway since the end of the Vietnam War, is accelerating partly because of expanding economic relations between the two states.
-Today, China is Thailand's leading trading partner.20 Relations are also expanding because of complications in U.S.-Thai relations arising from the Thai coups in 2014 and 2016.
+As of 2016, China was the second-largest destination for Thailand's exports and the leading source of its imports.
+Relations are also expanding because of the aforementioned complications in U.S.-Thai relations arising from coups in Thailand.

 Relations between the Thai and Chinese militaries also have improved over the years.
 Intelligence officers began formal meetings in 1988.
-Thai and Chinese military forces have engaged in joint naval exercises since 2005, joint counterterrorism exercises since 2007, and joint marine exercises since 2010 and conducted their first joint air force exercises in 2015.21 The Thais have been buying Chinese military equipment for many years.
-Recent purchases include two significant buys of battle tanks as well as armored personnel carriers.22
+Thai and Chinese military forces have engaged in joint naval exercises since 2005, joint counterterrorism exercises since 2007, and joint marine exercises since 2010 and conducted their first joint air force exercises in 2015.
+The Thais have been buying Chinese military equipment for many years.
+Purchases in recent years have included significant buys of battle tanks and armored personnel carriers.
+The english of the service of the se

-In 2017, Thailand made the first of three planned submarine purchases in one of the most expensive arms deals in its history.23 Submarines could be particularly critical to Sino-Thai relations because the training and maintenance required will entail greater Chinese military presence at Thai military facilities.
-For a number of years, there has been discussion of a joint arms factory in Thailand and Chinese repair and maintenance facilities needed to service Chinese-made equipment.24
+In 2017, Thailand made the first of three planned submarine purchases in one of the most expensive arms deals in its history.
+Submarines could be particularly critical to Sino-Thai relations because the attendant training and maintenance will require a greater Chinese military presence at Thai military facilities.
+There has been discussion of a possible China-Thai arms factory in Thailand, as well as Chinese repair and maintenance facilities to service Chinese-made equipment.
+33

 Australia.
 Australia is one of America's most important allies in the Asia-Pacific.
-U.S.- Australia security ties date back to World War I, when U.S. forces fought under Australian command on the Western Front in Europe.
-These ties deepened during World War II when, after Japan commenced hostilities in the Western Pacific (and despite British promises), Australian forces committed to the North Africa campaign were not returned to defend the continent.
-As Japanese forces attacked the East Indies and secured Singapore, Australia turned to the United States to bolster its defenses, and American and Australian forces subsequently cooperated closely in the Pacific War.
+U.S.-Australia security ties date back to World War I, when U.S. forces fought under Australian command on the Western Front in Europe, and deepened during World War II when, after

+Japan commenced hostilities in the Western Pacific (and despite British promises), Australian forces committed to the North Africa campaign were not returned to defend the continent.
+As Japanese forces attacked the East Indies and secured Singapore, Australia turned to the United States to bolster its defenses, and American and Australian forces cooperated closely in the Pacific War.
 Those ties and America's role as the main external supporter for Australian security were codified in the Australia-New Zealand-U.S. (ANZUS) pact of 1951.

-A key part of the Obama Administration's "Asia pivot" was to rotate additional United States Air Force units and Marines through northern Australia.25 Eventually expected to total some 2,500 troops by 2020, a record number of more than 1,500, along with Osprey aircraft and howitzers, have been deployed in 2018.
-During the six months they are in Australia, "the rotation will include additional equipment and assets such as AH-1W Super Cobra helicopters, UH-1Y Venom helicopters, F/A-18 Hornet aircraft and MC-130 Hercules aircraft."26
+A key part of the Obama Administration's "Asia pivot" was to rotate additional United States Air Force units and Marines through northern Australia.
+Eventually expected to total some 2,500 by 2020, a record number of approximately 1,700 marines are set to deploy in 2019 as part of the eighth rotation through Darwin.
+Reports indicate that, building on improvements in the 2018 rotation, this one will be the most capable to date.
+It will include 10 Osprey tiltrotor aircraft, four Viper attack helicopters, and three Venom utility helicopters.

-The U.S. and Australia are also working to upgrade air force and naval facilities in the area to "accommodate stealth warplanes and long-range maritime patrol drones" as well as provide refueling for visiting warships.27 The Air Force has deployed F-22 fighter aircraft to northern Australia for joint training exercises, and there have been discussions about rotational deployments of other assets to that part of the country as well.28 Meanwhile, the two nations engage in a variety of security cooperation efforts, including joint space surveillance activities.
-These were codified in 2014 with an agreement that allows the sharing of space information data among the U.S., Australia, the U.K., and Canada.29
+The U.S. and Australia have also worked to upgrade air force and naval facilities in the area to "accommodate stealth warplanes and longrange maritime patrol drones" and to provide refueling for visiting warships.
+The Air Force has deployed F-22 fighter aircraft and bombers to northern Australia for joint training exercises.
+Meanwhile, the two nations engage in a variety of security cooperation efforts, including joint space surveillance activities.
+These were codified in 2014 with an agreement that allows space information data to be shared among the U.S., Australia, the U.K., and Canada.